Big January Giveaway - Click Here For More Details

 Photo ID - For travellers in Turkey, it is illegal not to carry some form of photographic identification.
 It's advised to keep a photocopy of your passport with you at all times.

 Taking photographs - You will of course want to take some nice snaps while on holiday, but bear in mind that you can't take pictures near military or official installations.
-If you want to take a photograph with one of the locals, it's always better to ask their permission first.

 Thinking of Interrailing through Turkey?